jecolasurdo/tbtlarchivist/readme.md

 3) Remove all clips that have an active lease for the selected episode.
 4) Of the remaining clips:
     - Sort them decending by their assigned "priority" value.
-    - Within "priority", sort them decending by their curation date.
+    - Within "priority", sort them descending by their initial curation date.
+      - *Two curation dates are tracked for each clip.
+The initial curation date, and the latest curation date.
+The lastest curation date can be expected to get udpated frequently, and is not a useful indicator of the relative age of a clip.*
 5) Limit the resulting list of clips to the "max-clip limit".

 At this point, the PWA has selected which work it would like to assign.